d-m-u/test-emergency-broadcast/other.md

 <details>
 <summary><i>You</i> get a short mad lib, brother!
 And <i>you</i> get a short mad lib!
 And <i>you</i>... </summary>
 <br>
 Hello and welcome!
 This is the second Last Month in ManageIQ.
-I am of course the illustrious d-m-u :sparkles: ready to take you on a [adjective] tour of some of the [adjective] updates we had to the ManageIQ [noun].
+I am of course the illustrious <code>d-m-u</code> :sparkles: :pineapple: ready to take you on a [adjective] tour of some of the [adjective] updates we had to the ManageIQ [noun].
 </br>
 </br>